 National Living Wage and National Minimum Wage

-As an employer, you need to be aware that the hourly rates for the National Living Wage and the National Minimum Wage increased from 1 April 2024.
+As an employer, you need to be aware that the hourly rates for the National Living Wage and the National Minimum Wage will increase from 1 April 2025.

-More than 2 million people across the UK receive the National Living Wage or National Minimum Wage.
+More than two million people across the UK receive the National Living Wage or National Minimum Wage.

 Measured increases support Britain's workforce.